olaekdahl/edp-feb-2025/README.md

 # People Picker

-This is the :octocat: github repo for A React project to select a person from a list of people.
+This is the :octocat: GitHub repo for a React project to select a person from a list of people.